 Irrespective of whether you're designing any standard website or a magazine-style site, it's important that your readers can access your website information easily and quickly.
 However, getting access to the information is only half the battle won.
-Put simply, just making your site content accessible is not enough, it's also important that it is readable and look aesthetically pleasing to the readers eye.
+Put simply, just making your site content accessible is not enough, it's also important that it is readable and looks aesthetically pleasing to the reader's eye.

-Let's explore some of the most important typography elements that plays a crucial role in creating effective typography:
+Let's explore some of the most important typography elements that play a crucial role in creating effective typography:

 Avoid Using Too Many Typefaces

-The first and foremost objective behind effective typography is clarity with which the content is being displayed.
-However, some of us make use of too many typefaces in the website.
-Doing so, may make the content appear as cluttered and unappealing to the eye.
+The first and foremost objective behind effective typography is the clarity with which the content is being displayed.
+However, some of us make use of too many typefaces on the website.
+Doing so may make the content appear cluttered and unappealing to the eye.
 Moreover, a reader may get confused while reading some text.